tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/管理云硬盘/初始化云硬盘/初始化云硬盘（小于2TB）_intl_en.md

-## Scenario
+## Overview
-This document takes cloud disks with a capacity less than 2TB as an example to provide guidance on disk initialization.
+This document takes cloud disks with a capacity less than 2 TB as an example to provide guidance on disk initialization.
 For more information, see [Initialization Scenarios](https://intl.cloud.tencent.com/document/product/362/31596).

 ## Prerequisites